ascoa-dev/Trash_Monitoring_App/README.md

 - Modular architecture with shared widgets and centralized tokens
 - Auth flows with improved UX (floating labels, live password checklist)
+- Deep-link driven Reset Password screen that reuses shared validation, shows the new success dialog artwork, and routes back to Login after completion
 - **Profile module now includes a dedicated Change Password flow** with strong password validation, bilingual copy, and success/error snackbars aligned with the signup UX.
 - Forgot Password uses an overlay dialog (no separate confirmation screen)
 - Shared `FormBinding` injects `FormControllers` and `ValidationController`